FarsanRashid/Hands-on-Machine-Learning-and-Data-Science/index.md

 This page is a collection of my hands on experience as a machine learning enthusiast.
-These projects are reproducible forms of either online course assignments or machine learning book example.
+These projects are reproducible forms of either online course assignments or machine learning book examples that I encountered during my exploration.
 ## Course Certificates

 * [Linear regression with single variable to predict profit](./Linear%20regression/LinearRegression.html)